Concentra

 Concentra Inc., is a national health care establishment centered around occupational health.
 It was founded in 1979 in Amarillo, Texas, and the headquarters of the corporation is in Addison, Texas.
-It runs 547 occupational health centres and 151 onsite health clinics at employer worksites across over 40 states.
+It runs 627 occupational health centers and 410 onsite health clinics at employer worksites across 47 states.
 According to the Bureau of Labor Statistics, Concentra treats one out of every seven occupational injuries in the United States.
 It is currently a publicly traded company with over 80% of the shares owned by Select Medical.

 History

 1979–2000

 While Concentra is currently the product of a number of mergers, the original company was OccuSystems Inc., founded in Amarillo, Texas by Dr. Richard Rhem in 1979.
 After completing his residency and moving to Buffalo, Wyoming to practice family medicine for three years, he opened a practice in the underserved Amarillo, which he thought presented an opportunity.
 According to Rehm, he adopted a philosophy of rather than "trying to maximize the dollar volume per patient," instead "trying to minimize the dollar volume per patient."
 This benefited employers, who got employees back to work quickly, and allowed him to profit by taking a large caseload.

 The early company got beneficial exposure from an association with a television health program syndicated on ABC in several states.
 By 1990, after a series of new clinics and acquisitions, the company operated four clinics, and Rhem decided to try to expand out of a fear of being overrun by larger, consolidating companies.
 Rehm hired a CEO, who acquired $35 million in seed money from venture capitalists Welsh, Carson, Anderson & Stowe and the Sprout Group, and the company began to buy up other clinics.
 By 1992, only two years later, it owned about 50 in seven states.
 The company continued expanding and acquiring investments, and by 1997 operated about 110 centers in 16 states.

 In 1997, the company merged with Boston-based CRA Managed Care, a cost containment and case-management company of similar size which also operated about 100 locations.
 It now did business as Concentra Managed Care, a publicly listed firm, under the parent company Concentra Inc..
 This gave it operations in 49 states, D.C., and Canada, and allowed it to operate as a "one-stop shop" for worker's compensation services.
 The company subsequently acquired TotalMed, an online medical transcription company; First Notice Systems Inc., an outsourced call reporting company; and Preferred Payment Systems, a bill review company.
 The acquisition of First Notice Systems was important for the business because making sure that injuries were reported with 24 hours reduced medical costs and got workers back to work more quickly.